 Let’s wrap up the list of Chinese New Year treats with yummy and good-looking dishes you’ve ever tried.

-12. Osmanthus Jelly (Gui Hua Gao)
+14. Osmanthus Jelly (Gui Hua Gao)

-13. Eight Treasure Rice (Ba Bao Fan)
+15. Eight Treasure Rice Pudding/Chinese Rice Pudding (Ba Bao Fan)

 Candied kumquats take time to achieve the best flavor.
 Make it ASAP.
 Let’s see this video:

-Yummy And Symbolic Desserts For A Better Year To Come
+Symbolic Chinese Desserts For New Year

 Nutrition Facts